guildxyz/guild-queues/README.md

 ### How can we implement job queues in redis?

-- redis implements the [list](https://redis.io/docs/data-types/lists/) data structure and has a command ([LMOVE](https://redis.io/commands/lmove/) or [BLMOVE](https://redis.io/commands/blmove/)) to atomically remove the first/last element of a list and add this element to another list
+- redis implements the [list](https://redis.io/docs/data-types/lists/) data structure and has commands ([LMOVE](https://redis.io/commands/lmove/) or [BLMOVE](https://redis.io/commands/blmove/)) to atomically remove the first/last element of a list and add this element to another list
-- this command is atomic, which guarantees that
+- these commands are atomic, which guarantees that
   - the element will only move to exactly one new list
   - the element will be removed from the first array, so no inconsistency can happen
 - BLMOVE is the blocking variant of LMOVE which means it will wait until an element is present in the first array, so we don't need to check it periodically